intervene-EU-H2020/prspipe/README.md

 Configure the workflow according to your needs via editing the files in the `config/` folder.
 Adjust `config.yaml` to configure the workflow execution, and `samples.tsv` to specify your sample setup.

-### Step 3: Install Snakemake
+### Step 3: Install Snakemake and other dependencies

 Install Snakemake using [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html):

      conda create -c bioconda -c conda-forge -n snakemake snakemake
+> Note: make sure to update conda, or use mamba to get the latest version of snakemake i.e. `6.2.1`

 For installation details, see the [instructions in the Snakemake documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

+Run `download_resources.sh` and `install_software.sh` to set up software.

+    bash ./download_resources.sh
+    bash ./install_software.sh

+Currently dependency management is left to the user (will change in the future).
+To run the setup scripts below, the user needs to have R available, and install the following dependencies:

+    R
+    install.packages('data.table','doMC','optparse','foreach','caret','ggplot2','cowplot','glmnet','MLmetrics','e1071','stringr')

 ### Step 4: Execute workflow

-Activate the conda environment:
+Activate the conda environment, and use `./run.sh` to launch snakemake with default parameters:

     conda activate snakemake

-Test your configuration by performing a dry-run via

-    snakemake --use-conda -n

-Execute the workflow locally via

-    snakemake --use-conda --cores $N

-using `$N` cores or run it in a cluster environment via

-    snakemake --use-conda --cluster qsub --jobs 100

-or

-    snakemake --use-conda --drmaa --jobs 100

-If you not only want to fix the software stack but also the underlying OS, use

-    snakemake --use-conda --use-singularity

-in combination with any of the modes above.
+    # run all the setup rules (steps 1-3 of GenoPred)
+    ./run.sh all_setup

-See the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executable.html) for further details.
+See the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executable.html) for further details (cluster execution, dependency handling etc.).

 ### Step 5: Investigate results